 - The One Thing by Gary Keller and Jay Papasan, maybe this is a good place to start off.
 Listen to CEO Geoff Woods talk about the one thing, based on the bestseller.

 - Youpreneur by Chris Ducker, a Brit, based in the Phillipines, well organised, enjoying great success online, with a Masterclass group for paid members, but again, offering lots of pertinent content to whet your appetite.
-Chris has a following and just facilitates them having discussions behind his pay wall membership, like a good host at a party.
+Chris has a small following and just facilitates them having discussions behind his pay wall membership, like a good host at a party.

 - Seth Godin – a perennial favourite, Seth rehashes some of the best ever business advice from 2000 years of it, in his Startup School podcast from 2013, but in his own way, making it more 21st century pertinent and reminding us to use what we learn.

 - Ted Talks Business – Ted Talks focused on business topics by a variety of speakers.
 Always a great way to spend an hour or two.